mcneel/developer.rhino3d.com/_guide_topics/general/essential-mathematics/parametric-curves-surfaces.md

 ### Curve domain or interval

-A curve *domain* or *interval* is defined as the range of parameters that evaluate into a pointwithin that curve.
-The domain is usually described with two realnumbers defining the domain limits expressed in the form (min to max)or (min, max).
-The domain limits can be any two values that may ormay not be related to the actual length of the curve.
-In anincreasing domain, the domain min parameter evaluates to the startpoint of the curve and the domain max evaluates to the end point ofthe curve.
+A curve *domain* or *interval* is defined as the range of parameters that evaluate into a point within that curve.
+The domain is usually described with two real numbers defining the domain limits expressed in the form (min to max)or (min, max).
+The domain limits can be any two values that may or may not be related to the actual length of the curve.
+In an increasing domain, the domain min parameter evaluates to the start point of the curve and the domain max evaluates to the end point ofthe curve.

 <figure>
    <img src="{{ site.baseurl }}/images/math-image95.png" width="540px">